huggingface/transformers/docs/source/main_classes/trainer.rst

 1. Optimizer State Sharding
 2. Gradient Sharding

-You will need at least 2 GPUs to use this feature.
+You will need at least two GPUs to use this feature.

 To deploy this feature: